| |

 It was useless trying to explain what it was all

 about.
-There was no point in showing her there were people who kept
+There was no point in showing her there were people whose

-their lives occupied in these things.
+lives revolved around such things.
 Evelina took the Madonna and

 put her under the stairs, such that you had to crouch down in order